CumulusNetworks/docs/content/cumulus-netq-40/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

    {{<figure src="/images/netq/validation-result-error-details-bgp-4.0.0.png" width="700">}}

 5. To view all data available for all on-demand validation results for a given protocol, click **Show All Results** to switch to the full screen card.

-You may find that comparing various results gives you a clue as to why certain devices are experiencing more warnings or failures.
+Comparing various results can give you a clue as to why certain devices are experiencing more warnings or failures.
 For example, more failures occurred between certain times or on a particular device.

 {{</tab>}}